 While such an obvious method of increasing customer lifetime value, upselling is one that is surprisingly often overlooked.
 Selling extras, extended warranty, or related products is a good and effective way to increase the CLV.
 Try it for yourself, for example, when selling a laptop, offer your clients a mouse at a half price or a year-long free antivirus software subscription.
 This kind of approach is likely to increase the CLV of your company.

-While acquiring new customers is an important part of every business, the value of client retention cannot be iterated enough.
+While acquiring new customers is an important part of every business, the value of client retention cannot be overstated.
 Successful customer acquisition happens only when new customers stay with the brand for a prolonged period of time, preferably a lifetime.